 With regards to an estimation of costs for your trip, as a very rough guideline you would be looking at around £2,000 per person for your round-the-world flights, a starting price of £100 per night for your safari experience (though there are safari lodges that are in excess of £500 per night to also consider), and approximately £125-150 per night within Australia and New Zealand for comfortable and well placed 3 star properties.

-As mentioned, the time of year that you are travelling and the inclusions that you have on your trip do have a big bearing on the overall cost of your trip, however I hope that this helps give you some guideline to work towards, and I wish you a wonderful anniversary next year!
+As mentioned, the time of year that you are travelling and the inclusions that you have on your trip do have a big bearing on the overall cost of your trip, however I hope that this helps give you some guideline to work toward, and I wish you a wonderful anniversary next year.